-- 1. Create a directory for your Web application in the root of your EAR file: - \src\myEAR\myWebApp - 2.
-Package your Web application in the \src\myEAR\myWebApp\ directory as follows: - a.
+- 2. Package your Web application in the \src\my\EAR\my\ebApp\ directory as follows: - a.
 Place the Web application descriptors (web.xml and weblogic.xml) in the \src\myEAR\myWebApp\WEB-INF\ directory.
 See Appendix B, "weblogic.xml Deployment Descriptor Elements." - b.
 Edit the deployment descriptors as needed to fine-tune the behavior of your Enterprise application.
 See "Web Application Developer Tools" on page 2-7. - c.
 Place all HTML files, JSPs, images and any other files referenced by the Web application pages in the root of the Web application: